 Christianity also solved the problem of sacrifice.
 In most religions, sacrifice plays a major role, when animals and occasionally humans have to be sacrificed to the gods to propitiate or appease them.
 The Jews began to reduce the role of sacrifice by saying that sacrifice should only take place once a year at the Temple in Jerusalem which is why they are somewhat aggrieved that the temple area has been taken over by the Moslems and is occupied by the Dome of the Rock — one of the worlds great examples of architecture.
 But this has perhaps the fortunate by-product that the Jews no longer have to sacrifice a lamb every year

 It can of course be said that Christianity itself often showed a distinct lack of tolerance.
 Indeed in comparison with the Roman religion, Christianity was extremely intolerant and following the edicts of Theodosius, it extended its intolerance to other religions and began forbidding the traditional rituals and destroying the ancient temples.
-Even in Egypt, where the Romans ostentatiously preserved the old Egyptian religion, the old religion was finally swept away by Christianity.
-But then almost all religions save those of Greece and Rome, tend to be intolerant.
+Even in Egypt, where the Romans ostentatiously preserved the old Egyptian religion, the old religion was swept away by Christianity.
+But then almost all monotheistic religions tend to be intolerant.